- Dr. Bruce Rudin

-Dr. Bruce Rudin has 20 years of experience in managing adults with degenerative or injured spines.
+Dr. Bruce Rudin has over 20 years of experience in managing adults with degenerative or injured spines.
 With a focus on alternatives to surgery if possible, he has all options for conservative care available within his practice.
 For those patients who require surgery, he makes every effort to do so in the least invasive manner utilizing the newest cutting-edge techniques and technology.
 His focus is always on returning a patient to the best quality of life possible, allowing for return to work and the activities important to the patient.
 His particular expertise is in the care of injured workers.
 His program interfaces with the patients, insurance companies and attorneys, allowing the patient to focus on their own recovery with the least distractions.

 Dr. Zaslavsky currently belongs to the Cervical Spine Research Society, American Medical Association, American Academy of Orthopedic Surgeons and the Delaware Society of Orthopedic Surgeons.
 He specializes in operative care of the adult spine with a focus on the treatment of the cervical spine and the use of minimally invasive surgical techniques.
 This focus, combined with the use of the most advanced technology, uniquely enable Dr. Zaslavsky to preserve and optimize the motion of the spine utilizing the safest techniques possible.
 His patients benefit from less post operative pain and achieve the highest level of function possible.